 One $5,000 scholarship will be awarded annually, to be paid in two increments, one in the fall semester, one in the spring (second payment is contingent upon re-enrollment and GPA standards being met).
 The award is non-renewable but can be applied for annually.
 All awards will be paid directly to the educational institution attended by the recipient.
 Awards may only be applied to tuition expense, and applicants may not request scholarships greater than the anticipated amount of their tuition expense for the academic year in which the grants will be paid.

 All of the following criteria must be met to qualify:

 - Pursuing a career in the commercial arboriculture industry

 - Entering or returning student at an accredited undergraduate institution in the United States

 - Employed at least part-time

-TREE Fund will accept applications only between January 15 and March 15, 2019.
-To apply, send an email containing a brief (no more than 100 words) introduction of yourself (e.g. name, school, year, expected graduation date, and applicable work information) to firstname.lastname@example.org.
-TREE Fund staff will confirm eligibility for consideration, and if you qualify, will send you a numbered application form for your use.
-You may apply for more than one TREE Fund Scholarship on a single application form.
+The TREE Fund will accept applications only between January 15 and March 15, each year.
+To apply, send an email containing a brief (no more than 100 words) introduction of yourself (e.g., name, school, year, expected graduation date, and applicable work information) to firstname.lastname@example.org.
+The TREE Fund staff will confirm eligibility for consideration, and if you qualify, will send you a numbered application form for your use.
+You may apply for more than one TREE Fund scholarship on a single application form.

 - Educational standing and enrollment status